intmus/inttheory22-23/_11-further-part-writing/b1-voiceleadingrootpos.md

 ### Conclusions

 When you were harmonizing these short progressions, which chord progression presented the most issues?
 For most, it will likely be when the progressions that have root-movement by 2nd, particularly a progression like IV-V-vi.
-Let's start by isolating a common example of this movement, V moving to vi.
-In this progression, the V is acting according to its standard dominant function, but the vi chord has replaced the I chord in the position where a tonic function should occur.
+Let's examine this by isolating a common example of this movement, V moving to vi.
+In this progression, the V is acting according to its standard dominant function, but the vi chord has replaced the I chord in the position where a tonic chord usually appears.
 This progression represents a *functional substitution* in which vi is now acting as the tonic function.
-(This concept has application within the dominant and pre-dominant functions as well, but we need to explore first-inversion chords in the next topic, 11b, before we are ready for that discussion):**
+(This concept has application within the dominant and pre-dominant functions as well, but we need to explore first-inversion chords in the next topic, 11b, before we are ready for that discussion)

 ### Function over Form (Part 1)

 A *functional substitution* can, and often should, inform your voice-leading.
-When a root-position V chord precedes a root-position vi chord, we must choose to prioritize either our *doubling* conventions or our *part-writing conventions*.
+When a root-position V chord precedes a root-position vi chord, we must choose to prioritize either our *doubling* conventions or our *part-writing* conventions.
 More specifically, do we want to double the third or do we want to end up with parallel perfect 8ves/5ths?
 We can demonstrate this by looking at two nearly identical progressions.
 Harmonize the following two progressions; first with the standard tonic function (i.e. V to I) and then with the functional substitution (i.e. V to vi.)
 Even though the I chord and vi chord have two common tones--the first and third scale degrees--you will have to make very different choices to avoid voice leading errors.

 {% capture ex4 %}X:4
 T:Using a functional substitution for a deceptive cadence